Legal Services Industry in Hong Kong

 Hong Kong has become a Special Administrative Region of the People's Republic of China (the PRC) since 1 July 1997.
 Under the principle of "One Country, Two Systems", Hong Kong's previous legal system has continued in place.

-The Basic Law of the Hong Kong Special Administrative Region (the HKSAR) was enacted by the National People's Congress in accordance with the Constitution of the PRC.
-It is akin to a mini-constitution for the HKSAR, and took effect on the establishment of the HKSAR.
+The Basic Law of the Hong Kong Special Administrative Region was enacted by the National People's Congress in accordance with the Constitution of the PRC.
+It took effect on the establishment of the Hong Kong Special Administrative Region (the HKSAR).

 Under the Basic Law, all the laws previously in force in Hong Kong shall be maintained, except for any that contravenes the Basic Law and is subject to amendment by the HKSAR legislature.
 National laws of the PRC shall not be applied in the HKSAR except for laws relating to defence and foreign affairs as listed in the Annex III to the Basic Law.